trussworks/research-design-playbook/docs/how-we-work.md

 ## Sharing with and learning from our design teammates

 More brains are better than one, so we take every opportunity possible to share with and learn from other designers on our team.
-Here are some of the ways that unfolds:

-**Weekly huddles**
 We meet for an hour every week to talk through team developments or trainings, share work, or run a workshop together.
-Notes from past huddles can always be found in [🔒 this shared document](https://docs.google.com/document/d/1PJLiesGhCTqUlT0mrg6PC9scS2SocV4hL98YJtscU0A/edit#heading=h.fmqjp8bk9qys).

-**Being humans time**
-Every week, there is an optional 30 minutes on the calendar to get together with fellow designers and talk about not-work-related things.
-Because we don’t catch one another in the hallway or by the watercooler, this time is there to help us form those human-to-human connections necessary to do good work together.
-This is something we do [at the company-level](https://guide.truss.works/#meeting-being-humans-together-bht) and occasionally at the project-level, too.
-Anyone is welcome to throw out a topic ([🔒 see this list for ideas](https://docs.google.com/document/d/1GiOphvQlVfHHxhujq_pTEHMA1Ef2JZnpZq0Hm8tttQM/edit)), but be forewarned that with this group, there’s probably a 50% chance it will end up being food-related.
+Our agendas, who’s facilitating, and ideas for future huddles are all in [🔒 this spreadsheet](https://docs.google.com/spreadsheets/d/19-7uPsyNj7KpRbRJGbk92aN07f7egBs7KxjeYfhCsRs/edit#gid=1012153852).
+Our past huddles’ recordings are in [🔒 the same folder](https://drive.google.com/drive/u/0/folders/1JvJ265qEB7RbvNoA9BObVR3oh5OoGo17).

 **Critiques and share-outs**
 We regularly share in-progress work for feedback and to learn from one another.
 Sometimes these are more formal critiques, and sometimes they’re just to share something interesting that might be useful to others.
 Past sessions that we’ve recorded can be found below: